loraxipam/ssssbc/README.md

    - BLE communication: get time from UART.
 Show the name of the current pattern and time.
    - Dimmer: global PWM from a photosensor. (?)
    - DST: Set your offsets settings, and you'll be set.
+(DONE)